Folsom

 The city operates the Folsom Public Library, located in the Georgia Murray Building.

-Livermore Community Park is located in Folsom and offers a bike trail, sports facilities and a water park.
-Bike trails include Humbug-Willow Creek Trail, Folsom Rail Trail, Folsom Lake Trail, and Oak Parkway Trail.
-Folsom is the endpoint of the American River Bike Trail, which starts in Sacramento.
-Bridges located in Folsom include the Lake Natoma Crossing; the Rainbow Bridge, a historic truss bridge; and Folsom Lake Crossing.
-There is also a pedestrian bridge over East Bidwell Street that opened on November 6, 2010, as part of a new segment on the Humbug-Willow Creek Trail called the Johnny Cash Trail and a Johnny Cash Bridge crossing over near the intersection of Folsom Lake Crossing and East Natoma that was unveiled on October 4, 2014.
+Livermore Community Park is located in Folsom and offers sports facilities and a water park.
+Folsom also boasts over fifty miles of trails, including the Humbug-Willow Creek Trail, Folsom Parkway Rail Trail, Lake Natoma Trail, and Oak Parkway Trail.
+The 32-mile American River Bike Trail, which starts in Sacramento, runs through Folsom along Lake Natoma.
+Bridges located in Folsom include Lake Natoma Crossing, the Rainbow Bridge, the Historic Truss Bridge, and Folsom Lake Crossing.
+There is also a pedestrian bridge over East Bidwell Street that opened on November 6, 2010, as part of a new segment on the Humbug-Willow Creek Trail.
+Another bridge was built over Folsom Lake Crossing in 2014 as part of the Johnny Cash Trail, a public art experience and bike trail honoring the singer Johnny Cash, which was opened on October 14, 2017.

-In the California State Legislature, Folsom is in the 1st Senate District, represented by Republican Brian Dahle, and in the 7th Assembly District, represented by Republican Josh Hoover.
+In the California State Legislature, Folsom is in the 1st senatorial district, represented by Republican Megan Dahle, and in the 7th Assembly District, represented by Republican Josh Hoover.

 Located within California's 3rd congressional district, Folsom is represented in the U.S. House of Representatives by Republican Kevin Kiley.